mli/deepnumpy-doc/install/install-include.rst

 .. role:: act
    :class: active option

-We have preview pip package available.
-These packages haven't uploaded into Pypi server yet, so we need to select various options manually.
+There is a preview pip package available.
+These packages haven't uploaded into Pypi server yet, so you need to select various options manually.

 .. container:: install